-CBD flowers are flowers that come from the industrial hemp plant.
+CBD flower is flower that come from the industrial hemp plant.
 They have several naturally-occurring cannabinoids in them that can produce a broad range of physical and mood-related benefits.
 The cannabinoids in the flower interact directly with your endocannabinoid system to produce these effects.

 CBD manufactures like Hemp Living USA simply harvest and dry these flowers before packaging them for selling.
 Because of this process, the flowers contain a much higher number of waxes and cannabinoids that naturally occur in the plant.

 CBD flowers have a naturally lower THC content.
 This is why it's extremely rare that it'll make you feel any psychoactive effects when you smoke it.
 According to the 2018 Farm Bill, any federally-regulated CBD bud that is legally grown must contain 0.3% or less of TCH.
 Since this is the exact bill most states use to build their laws and regulations around, this is generally thought to be the industry standard for acceptable levels.